BEHS/AES508_final_project/README.md

 2. Statistical significance analysis of the comparison of LST between urban areas (LCZs 1, 2, 3) and rural areas (LCZs 6, 9) for 2025 for San Salvador, El Salvador.

 3. Plotting of the results using boxplot and ineplot, to visualize the distribution of the data and the time series analysis.

+4. A [slide deck](https://github.com/BEHS/AES508_final_project/blob/main/documentation/AES508_Python_UHI_BHS_2026-04-29.pdf) documenting this project.

 ## References
 * Jamei, E.,  Ossen, D.R., Seyedmahmoudian, M., Sandanayake, M., Stojcevski, A., Horan, B. 2020.
 Urban design parameters for heat mitigation in tropics. *Renewable and Sustainable Energy Reviews*, Volume 134, 2020, 110362, ISSN 1364-0321. https://doi.org/10.1016/j.rser.2020.110362.